margau/chaosinventory/README.md

 # chaosinventory
 Organize an inventory in the chaos?
 Let's try it.

-## This project is currently highly experimental, and tends to spontaneous self-ignition!
+## This project is on hold.
+Development moved to https://github.com/chaosinventory

 ## What is planned?
 - Generate labels with QR-Codes for your stuff